emptymalei/StatisticalPhysics/topics/epidemics/classical-models.rst

 Classical Models in Epidemics
 ==================================

-There are compartment models such as SIR.
+The classical models in epidemics are compartment models.
+In such models, the hosts are arranged into different populations such as susceptible populations, infected populations, and recovered populations.

 SIR
 -------------------